shiv4321/Puzzle_calculator/README.md

 4. Follow the on-screen prompts to use the Puzzle Calculator.

+## Potential Error
+Sometimes, users may encounter the following error when opening the app:
+StreamlitDuplicateElementKey: This app has encountered an error.
+The original error message is redacted to prevent data leaks.
+Full error details have been recorded in the logs

+This error is often irrelevant and can be safely ignored.
+The app should continue to function properly, and you can proceed to use it without any issues.

 ## Contributions

 Contributions to the Puzzle Calculator project are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.